Kong/lua-resty-dns-client/README.md

  - caches dns query results in memory
  - synchronizes requests (a single request for many requestors, eg. when cached ttl expires under heavy load)
  - `toip` applies a local (weighted) round-robin scheme on the query results
- - ring-balancer for round-robin and consistent-hashing approaches (experimental)
+ - ring-balancer for round-robin and consistent-hashing approaches

 Copyright and license
 =====================